khrona/awesomium-wiki/tutorials/tutorial-2-displaying-your-first-page.md

 It's quite a bit of work to set up an empty Windows GDI or Mac OSX Cocoa application.
 To save some time we've gone ahead and done some of the work for you.

-Start by downloading one of the following frameworks and following the README for your platform:
+Start by downloading the framework below and following the README for your platform:

  * [Tutorial Framework for Awesomium (GitHub ZIP)](https://github.com/awesomium/tutorial-framework/archive/master.zip)